joshnuss/vite-unified-plugin-experiment/README.md

 - Frontmatter is typed with Zod
 - Supports Shiki via rehype
 - It automatically adds as alias for each collection, for example `base: 'posts'` adds an alias `import ... from '#posts'`
-- Can sort content, for example based on date
+- It be configured to sort the content, for example based on in the frontmatter like `date`

 ## Config example